Last updated on October 18, 2022 by Wandering our World

 Serving breakfast and lunch, this artisan bakery has delicious freshly baked sourdough bread, savouries, sandwiches, pastries and more.
 Their breakfasts are exceptional (maybe the best in Lyme Regis), and come in generous portions.
 They also have a large lovely outside courtyard which is perfect for enjoying the good weather.

 There’s an impressive array of options on The Town Mill’s menu considering this is a bakery/cafe, and some very good vegetarian dishes and breakfasts too.

 As for what we recommend?
 Well starting your day with their smoked salmon and scrambled eggs with spinach and beetroot on sourdough toast is always going to be a good idea.
-Or go for the full cooked breakfast which is one of the best we’ve ever tasted.
+Or go for the Eggs Benedict which is one of the best we’ve ever tasted.

 For lunch, the slow roasted beef brisket in a sourdough sandwich is an instant winner.
 And for children there’s fun kid-friendly options like creamy bacon and mushroom pasta, cheesy toast, cheese and ham sandwich, and sourdough pancakes topped with Canadian maple syrup.

 Address: Units 2 & 3, Riverside Workshops, Coombe St, Lyme Regis DT7 3PY

 10. The Whole Hog